-- Compliance Requirements.
-All employees and volunteers are required to comply with applicable federal, state and local laws and regulations and with Los Angeles County corporate policies and regulations. - Actions Prohibited by the Code of Business Ethics and Conduct.
-No employee or volunteer shall engage in the following actions: - a.
+Compliance Requirements.
+All employees and volunteersCommissioners are required to comply with applicable federal, state and local laws and regulations and with-Los Angeles County corporate policies and regulations.

+Actions Prohibited by the Code of Business Ethics and Conduct.
+No employee or volunteerCommissioner shall engage in the following actions:

+a.
 Personal Use.
-Authorize the use of or use for the benefit or advantage of any person, name, emblem, endorsement, services or property of the Commission, except in connection with Commission duties. - b.
+Authorize the use of or use for the benefit or advantage of any person, name, emblem, endorsement, services or property of the Commission, except in connection with Commission duties.

+b.
 Financial Advantage.
-Accept or seek on behalf of or any other person, any financial advantage or gain of other than nominal value offered as a result of the employee's or Commissioner's affiliation with the Commission. - c.
+Accept or seek on behalf of or any other person, any financial advantage or gain of other than nominal value offered as a result of the employee's or Commissioner's affiliation with the Commission.

+c.
 Commission Affiliation.
-Publicly use any Commission affiliation in connection with the promotion of partisan politics, religious matters or positions on any issue not in conformity with the official position and expressed values of the Commission. - d.
+Publicly use any Commission affiliation in connection with the promotion of partisan politics, religious matters or positions on any issue not in conformity with the official position and expressed values of the Commission.

+d.
 Confidentiality.
-Disclose any confidential Commission information that is available solely as a result of the employee's or Commissioner's affiliation with the Commission to any person not authorized to receive such information, or use to the disadvantage of the Commission any such confidential information, without the express authorization of the Commission. - e.
+Disclose any confidential Commission information that is available solely as a result of the employee's or Commissioner's affiliation with the Commission to any person not authorized to receive such information, or use to the disadvantage of the Commission any such confidential information, without the express authorization of the Commission.

+e.
 Improper Influence.
-Knowingly take any action or make any statement intended to influence the conduct of the Commission in such a way as to confer any financial benefit on any person, corporation or entity in which the individual has a significant interest or affiliation. - f.
+Knowingly take any action or make any statement intended to influence the conduct of the Commission in such a way as to confer any financial benefit on any person, corporation or entity in which the individual has a significant interest or affiliation.

+f.
 Conflict of Interest.
 Operate or act in a manner that creates a conflict or appears to create a conflict with the interests of the Commission and any organization or individual in which the employee or commissioner has a personal, business or financial interest.
 In the event there is a conflict, the Commission has a structured conflict of interest process [perhaps the County already has one?].
 First, the individual shall disclose such conflict of interest to the president or executive director of the Commission.
-Next, a decision will be made about the conflict of interest, and, where required, the individual may be required to recuse or absent themselves during deliberations, decisions and/or voting in connection with the matter. - g.
+Next, a decision will be made about the conflict of interest, and, where required, the individual may be required to recuse or absent themselves during deliberations, decisions and/or voting in connection with the matter.

+g.
 Contrary to the Best Interest of the Commission.
 Operate or act in any manner that is contrary to the best interest of the Commission.

+h.
+Professional Boundaries.
+Conduct that violates standards of professionalism with respect to their interactions with Commission staff and each other.
+Commissioners are not authorized to

+Commented [RT4]: If employees are included, we would need to run this by many other channels to make sure this is consistent with the county personnel policies, etc., as well as collective bargaining agreements (CBAs) with the union, to determine if this goes beyond what county policy and the CBAs require of employees.
+While I personally have no problem having employees signing this, it would likely create a delay and be a major obstacle to getting this put into place.

-Commented [PG1]: Just highlighting this is a question for staff here.
+Commented [PG5]: Just highlighting this is a question for staff here.